 Reason 1: Historic Home for Joggers and Juggers

 If I ever moved to Berlin, I would make sure I lived within walking distance, or at the very least, cycling distance, of Templehof.
 Despite the name, Templehof is no longer an airport — its last commercial flight took off in late 2008.
 The airport was first built in 1923 and then radically expanded under the direction of Albert Speer and the Nazi government in the 1930s.
 It was also the landing pad for the Berlin Airlift.

 Now, the attraction of Templehof is the gaping wild space in the middle of an otherwise paved and vertical urban landscape.
 The void makes the perfect spot for joggers and cyclists to get their exercise while hip hop dancers, rock bands, and Jugger players happily co-exist.

 One of my favourite stories about Templehof involves a war pilot, hundreds of kids, and a whole lot of candy.
-The other involves an encounter with the band I have loved most in this lifetime.

 Recently, Templehof’s story has taken a sad turn.
 The airport buildings currently house around 3,000 refugees, sleeping on bunk beds inside canvass tents.
 For the refugees, the crisis that pushed them from their homes to seek help in strange lands is far from over.
 They are living one day at a time, not knowing where they’ll be tomorrow or if they’ll ever get to go home.
 If you want to help out, here’s a good place to start.